christophernajafi/favorite-places/README.md

 - Sign up with Facebook
 - Sign up with Google
 - Email verification at sign up
+- String password enforcement
-- Settings link/route for user to change password
+- Settings page for user to change name, email, or password
+- Ability to upload a profile pic
 - Tests using Jest and Enzyme
 - Weather report for a location
 - Turn into a PWA